Mutiny on the Janus and Disaffection at Portsmouth – March 1783

-IIt wasn’t the end of the disaffection however, for a few months later the Raisonnable 64, Captain Lord John Augustus Hervey, returned to Portsmouth from duty in the Leeward Islands and was ordered around to Chatham to be decommissioned.
-Furious at this prevarication, and the fact that having embarked at Portsmouth they would have to return overland to the town to receive their money, the men rebelled and demanded to be paid off in Portsmouth Harbour.
-By now Viscount Keppel had returned as first lord of the Admiralty in place of Howe, and as only one ship was involved in this dispute he decided to stand his ground.
+IIt wasn?t the end of the disaffection however, for a few months later the Raisonnable 64, Captain Lord John Augustus Hervey, returned to Portsmouth from duty in the Leeward Islands and was ordered around to Chatham to be decommissioned.
+Furious at this prevarication, and the fact that having embarked at Portsmouth they would have to return overland to the town to receive their money, the men rebelled on 18 June, and in demanding to be paid off in Portsmouth Harbour they appointed their own officers, and attempted to unmoor the ship and fire a gun for a pilot, being prevented from doing so only by Hervey’s threat to kill that man who first dared to do it By now Viscount Keppel had returned as first lord of the Admiralty in place of Howe, and as only one ship was involved in this dispute he decided to stand his ground.
 At Portsmouth the new commander-in-chief, Admiral John Montagu, who had replaced the disillusioned Pye in early April after Hood had rejected the command, gave orders that the Raisonnable should be fired upon if she tried to enter port.
 Fortunately Captain Hervey quelled the disturbance a day later and twelve men were placed in irons.
 When the ship finally reached the Thames a court martial was convened under the presidency of Captain Sir Hyde Parker at Chatham on 10 July, whereupon five of the men were sentenced to hang and three to receive three hundred lashes.
 Hervey pleaded for mercy to be shown and in several instances provided references to the court, and eventually just two men received their death sentence whilst the rest were pardoned.